vtjeng/MIPVerify.jl/docs/src/index.md

 **Platform compatibility:** Julia and Gurobi are available for 32-bit and 64-bit Windows, 64-bit macOS, and 64-bit Linux, but example code in this README is for Linux.

 #### Installing Julia
-The latest release of this package requires [version 0.6](https://julialang.org/downloads/oldreleases.html) of Julia.
+The latest release of this package requires [version 1.0](https://julialang.org/downloads/) or above of Julia.

-!!! note

-    `MIPVerify` is not currently supported on version 0.7 or 1.0 of Julia.

 Platform-specific instructions can be found [here](https://julialang.org/downloads/platform.html).
 To complete your installation, ensure that you are able to call `julia` REPL from the command line.